nhsconnect/ITK3-Messaging-Distribution/pages/support/support_fhirtools.md

 <div style="display:flex;flex-wrap:wrap;padding:0 0 1em 0">
   <div style="flex:3 1 60%;padding:0 0 1em 0;">
     <p>Forge is a desktop application used for FHIR profiling.
 It has been created by Furore (free to download with paid plans offering SLA level support) and is fully integrated with Simplifier.net.
-It is promoted as the official profile editor for HL7 FHIR.</p>
+It is promoted as the official Profile editor for HL7 FHIR.</p>
     <p>Forge supports the following features:</p>
     <ul>
     <li>Create and edit FHIR Profiles</li>